- Better than expected practicality

 While it bears little resemblance to the first four generations and in truth is no longer a supermini due to its appreciably larger size, the current model not only drives beautifully, but it's also good-looking, good value, and very refined too.

-We tested the top spec Ultimate Nav trim, which came with the higher powered 3-cylinder turbocharged petrol engine allied to an 8-speed automatic gearbox.
+I tested the top spec Ultimate Nav trim, which came with the higher powered 3-cylinder turbocharged petrol engine allied to an 8-speed automatic gearbox.

-Our car came with the optional 8-speed automatic gearbox, but this model comes with a 6-speed manual as standard.
+My car came with the optional 8-speed automatic gearbox, but this model comes with a 6-speed manual as standard.

 My initial concerns about automatic in a small car – probably dating back to the dreadful self-shifters of the old days – were certainly misplaced.

 That’s because the changes are smooth as you like, and as the gearbox itself is light, the effect on fuel consumption is kept to a minimum, achieving about 3mpg more than the manual.
 As for emissions, the difference is 99g/km as opposed to 96g/km.

 That said, while the claimed average consumption for the test car was 48.7mpg, our own average over 250 miles over mixed urban and motorway work was actually bang on 42mpg.